 The Sage Barlow is an adventure/gravel bike designed to the tee.
 This means it was meant for drop bars and hydraulic brakes, but we wanted to do a few tweaks.
-To accommodate the Rohloff twist grip shifter, provide more room for bar bags, and improve control on descents, we decided to go with flat bars.
+To accommodate the Rohloff twist grip shifter, provide more room for bar bags (with lots of camera equipment), and improve control on descents, we decided to go with flat bars.
 This proved to be a little tricky.

 Hydraulic brakes on road and gravel bikes have a different mounting standard than that of mountain bikes.
 Mountain bikes either have IS mounts or the more recent post-mount standard.
 The Sage and other gravel bikes have what’s called “flat mount” brakes.
 Flat mount brakes are designed to fit the rear brake between the seat and chain stays, usually with a 140mm brake rotor.
 Because the Rohloff doesn’t accommodate rotors smaller than 160mm we decided to get a caliper adapter that took us from flat mount 140mm to post mount 160mm.
 This failed tragically.